 - It’s not allowed to behave provocatively and attract attention to yourself, avoid quarrels and obscene gestures.

-– You can not appear in public while intoxicated.
+- You can not appear in public while intoxicated.
 Alcohol isn’t sold by daytime, this also applies to bars in hotels.
-In the Sharjah emirate there is an absolute «dry law» — alcohol is completely prohibited.
+In Sharjah, there is an absolute «dry law» — alcohol is completely prohibited.

 - The work of most beaches, water parks, and parks remain unchanged.
 Shops are generally open from 10:00 to 13:00 and from 18:30 to 24:00.
 Many places can be closed during the day, and some usual events are canceled.
 Tourist destinations work on a reduced schedule, usually with a long break in the middle of the day.
 For this reason, be sure to pre-specify the schedule.

 - Music during Ramadan is prohibited.
 If you want to listen to it, use headphones and don’t turn on the music at high volume.
 And remember that the lyrics of some songs may be unacceptable for believers.